• Are your neighbours giving you grief because of your dog’s barking?

 • Are you embarrassed to walk your dog down the park because he seems to hate all other dogs?

 • Has your dog been expelled from dog training classes because he barks too much, is anxious and fearful or is dog/dog reactive?

-- Is your dog digging up and destroying your garden?
+• Does your dog dig up and destroy your garden?

-- Does your dog jump all over your visitors?
+• Is your dog jumping all over your visitors?

 If you answer yes to any of the above then I can help you to:

-- Teach you the skills you need to deal with your dog’s behaviour.
+• Teach you the practical skills you need to deal with your dog’s behaviour and/or training issues.

-Just to be clear I am not talking about training problems here.
+Just to be clear you need to determine what sort of problem you want help with.
 Behaviour problems and training problems are two completely different things.

-A Dog Trainer teaches your dog to do something you want it to do e.g. sit, stay, roll over, walk nicely on the lead etc. A dog behaviour problem is something your dog is doing which you don’t want it to do (e.g. chewing, excessive barking, aggression, anxiety, phobias – to mention just a few).
+Dog training teaches your dog to do something you want it to do e.g. sit, stay, roll over, walk nicely on the lead etc. A dog behaviour problem is something your dog is doing which you don’t want it to do (e.g. chewing, excessive barking, aggression, anxiety, phobias – to mention just a few).
 This involves changing your dog’s behaviour from unwanted to wanted behaviour.

-So if you have a dog with a problem that is stressing you out then give me a call.
-I would love to help.
+So if you have a dog with a behaviour problem or you require training advice then give me a call.
+I would love to help